mna/agora/doc/wiki/getting-started.md

 Let's write a simple program that converts the case of its command-line arguments based on the case of the first letter.
 If the word starts with an uppercase, the whole word is converted to lowercase, and vice-versa.
 Admittedly, this is not terribly useful, but the goal is to get acquainted with the language.

 ```
-// Import the required modules
+// This program modifies the case of each word received as argument.
+// If the first letter is uppercase, it makes the whole word lowercase,
+// and vice-versa.
 s := import("strings")
 f := import("fmt")

-// Declare a function to change the case of a word
 func changeCase(word) {
 	if word >= "a" {
 		return s.ToUpper(word)
 	}
   return s.ToLower(word)
 }

-// Loop over all received arguments
 l := len(args)
-for i := 0; i < l; i++ {
+for i := range l {
 	f.Println(changeCase(args[i]))
 }
 ```